-By January 2019, to comply with the Consent Decree and Refinery Sector Rule, individual flare gas flow meters will be installed after the seal drums at the East Air Flare, West Air Flare, and Emergency Flare.
+By January 2019, to comply with the Consent Decree and Refinery Sector Rule, individual flare gas flow meters were installed after the seal drums at the East Air Flare, West Air Flare, and Emergency Flare.
+The East Air, West Air and Emergency Flare flows are monitored by Optical Scientific Inc. flow meters.